ifarahi/VIVO/README.md

 # VIVO
-VIVO is a lightweight Javascript form validator
+VIVO is a lightweight Javascript input validator